-In a study in South Africa, in which mothers received PMTCT and infected infants (diagnosed at 6 weeks) were not breastfed and did not receive ART, T-cell responses to BCG in HIV-infected infants were compared to those in HIV unexposed infants (27).
+In a study in South Africa, in which mothers received PMTCT and infected infants (diagnosed at 6 weeks) were not breastfed and did not receive ART, T-cell responses to BCG in HIV-infected infants were compared to those in HIV-unexposed infants (27).
 After BCG vaccine on day 1 of life, HIV-infected infants had severely impaired T-cell responses at three months, and by 9-12 months the response was almost absent (27).
 Both the magnitude of the CD4 and CD8 T-cell responses, and the polyfunctionality of the CD4 response were markedly reduced (27).
+Secreted cytokines interferon (IFN)- and interleukin (IL)-2 were also present in significantly lower concentrations in HIV-infected than HIV-unexposed infants at 3 months, although tumor necrosis factor (TNF)- concentration was not significantly different (27).

 Mechanisms of altered vaccine responses in HIV-infected infants

-Both maternal and infant factors are likely to be involved in the observed differences in antibody and cellular responses to vaccines seen in HIV-infected compared to unexposed infants (8).
-In HIV-infected infants, lower CD4 count may impair the mechanisms leading to induction and maintenance of immunological memory to vaccine antigens (25).
+Both maternal and infant factors are likely to be involved in the observed differences in antibody and cellular responses to vaccines seen in HIV-infected compared to HIV-unexposed infants (8).
+In HIV-infected infants, lower CD4 count may impair the mechanisms leading to induction and maintenance of immunological memory to vaccine antigens (26).
 The observation that specific antibody concentrations are lower in HIV-infected infants before vaccination may suggest reduced transfer of antibody across the placenta (8,10).
 Both reduced antibody concentration and impaired placental function in HIV-infected mothers may contribute to this (28,29).

 There are inherent difficulties in comparing vaccine responses in HIV-infected with HIV-unexposed infant populations, as the two groups are likely to differ in duration of breastfeeding, exposure to ART, socio-economic status, exposure to co-infections, nutritional status and survival.
-In a multivariable analysis of factors associated with response to OPV (primary course and booster at age 12 months) at 18 months of age, increasing breastfeeding duration was associated with increasing poliovirus antibody level (25).
-In this study median breastfeeding duration was six months in HIV-infected mother-infant pairs compared to 15 months in HIV uninfected pairs (p<0.01).
+In a multivariable analysis of factors associated with response to OPV (primary course and booster at age 12 months) at 18 months of age, increasing breastfeeding duration was associated with increasing poliovirus antibody level (26).
+In this study, median breastfeeding duration was six months in HIV-infected mother-infant pairs compared to 15 months in HIV uninfected pairs (p<0.01).
 Differences in breastfeeding duration in HIV-infected and unexposed groups were not stated in the other studies described above, although in four of the studies, infants were co-enrolled in the CHER trial in South Africa, a randomized controlled trial evaluating antiretroviral treatment strategies, in which only 14% of infants were breastfed (30).
 Short duration or refraining from breastfeeding in low and middle-income settings, including for HIV-infected infants, is associated with increased infectious morbidity, stunting and wasting (31-33).

-A recent review of the effects of maternal nutritional status on infant vaccine responses concluded that maternal macro and micronutrient deficiency during pregnancy is likely to impair infant responses to vaccines, even in the presence of nutrient supplementation (34).
+A recent review of the effects of maternal nutritional status on infant vaccine responses concluded that maternal macro- and micro-nutrient deficiency during pregnancy is likely to impair infant responses to vaccines, even in the presence of nutrient supplementation (34).

-Increased exposure to opportunistic infections through breastfeeding (for example CMV infection) or close contact with HIV-infected mothers who may have co-infection may affect immune responses in HIV-infected infants.
+Increased exposure to opportunistic infections through breastfeeding (for example, CMV infection) or close contact with HIV-infected mothers who may have co-infection may affect immune responses in HIV-infected infants.
 In HIV and CMV co-infection, infants have accelerated HIV progression, increased mortality, growth delay and cognitive impairment, compared to HIV-infected infants without CMV (35).
 In Malawi, breastmilk CMV load had a stronger negative association with infant growth than breastmilk HIV load (36).